defencedog/orangepi3b_v2.1/MicroLinux_Armbian_Orangepi3b_jammy_edge_6.6.4/README.md

 ```
 ## Limitations
 - RKNPU is not working
-- Because we are running mainline kernel, not Rockchip kernel thus no `mpp` support.
+- Because we are running mainline kernel, not Rockchip kernel thus no `rkmpp` support.
 This means that VPU acceleration is limited to H264 codec not H265 codec